Fanchen-Kong/Study-Challenge/S1 Design and Implementation of Analog Circuits/README.md

 **Aims:**

-This course is about the design, the layout and the implementation analog circuits, with a strong emphasis on integrated transistorcircuits.
+This course is about the design, the layout and the implementation analog circuits, with a strong emphasis on integrated transistor circuits.

 The student understands the different trade-offs related to the design of a transistor circuit